stx-advox/land/_posts/2022-10-13-channel-name-change.md

 **What research is behind this?**

-- [Rensselaer Polytechnic Institute](https://generativejustice.org/) & [National Center of Scientific Research in Paris](https://cyber.harvard.edu/people/pdefilippi) Point to Explicit Autonomy in decision making for Women, regenerative ecosystems as critical in both the Native context & the potential of long term sustainability in OSS of Web3'
+- [Rensselaer Polytechnic Institute](https://generativejustice.org/) & [National Center of Scientific Research in Paris](https://cyber.harvard.edu/people/pdefilippi) Point to Explicit Autonomy in decision making for Women, regenerative ecosystems as critical in both the Native context & the potential of long term sustainability in OSS of Web3.

 - We work alongside a Native Two Row Wampum Council for guidance in bottom up organization.

-- These structures gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.
+- These structures gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.'
 body2:
   - title: "Register For Gov Call Invite"
     url: "https://blocksurvey.io/survey/t/ecb59a8e-d577-42db-94ed-5354d64a0359/r/o"